NMO13/structured-text-clone-detection/README.md

 # structured-text-clone-detection
 This tool finds code clones in structured text files.
+It is an implementation of the paper **CCLearner: A Deep Learning-Based Clone
+Detection Approach, Liuqing Li et. al**.
 You can either use the online version available [here](https://internal.xemedo.com/code-compare/) or you can install it by yourself.
 Installation instructions are provided below.

 ## Installation